Updated Mar 01, 2026

 Designing Your Support Ticketing App Interface

-Adalo's drag-and-drop builder lets you create professional interfaces without design expertise.
-The visual editor shows exactly what users will see—no surprises after publishing.
+Adalo's drag-and-drop builder—described as "easy as PowerPoint"—lets you create professional interfaces without design expertise.
+The visual editor shows exactly what users will see, with the ability to display up to 400 screens at once on a single canvas for complex app architecture.

 Building Core Screens